HEYTEX BRAMSCHE GMBH

 POTENTIAL FOR DEVELOPMENT

 The plan at the start of the investment was to expand the company’s sales activities considerably.
 The focus was on forging ahead with internationalisation.
 The acquisition of the US company Bondcote, which has a similar product portfolio, allowed a key component of this strategy to be implemented.
 The plan is to increase the company’s market share for technical textiles; Heytex is to use the high degree of market fragmentation to achieve above-average growth with its high-quality products.
 Operational improvement measures will serve to boost profitability.

 FINANCIAL YEAR 2018

 OUTLOOK AND OBJECTIVES

 Heytex plans to continue to implement its growth strategy.
 This includes developing innovative product solutions and global moves to optimise production.
 Revenues and earnings are expected to increase again in 2019.

 Jochen Baumann joined Deutsche Beteiligungs AG in 1997 and became a Managing Director in 2005.

-Jochen Baumann has more than 20 years of experience in private equity.
+Jochen Baumann has 22 years of experience in private equity.
 He is also a member of the advisory councils at the portfolio companies in which DBAG invested under his management.
 His focus includes the implementation of buy-and-build concepts, such as those installed at ProXES, Romaco and Unser Heimatbäcker.
 He has in-depth knowledge of the packaging industry and special expertise in the food sector as well as in mechanical and plant engineering.